Learn how to invest in Databricks stock when the IPO arrives. Get access to select pre-IPO startups at Equitybee.

 Realistically, unless your brokerage account is worth more than $1 million and your broker regularly receives IPO allocations, you are unlikely to get in on high-demand IPOs.

-In some cases, patient investors can buy the stock at or below the IPO price.
-This is not always true.
+Patient investors can sometimes buy the stock at or below the IPO price.

 Uber, which many predicted to rise steeply, actually fell on the IPO date.